-A ZENworks 11 SP3 server is installed and running in your network.
-For more information, see the ZENworks 11 SP3 Installation Guide.
+A ZENworks 2017 is installed and running in your network.
+For more information, see the ZENworks Installation Guide.

-The ZENworks 11 SP3 Agent is installed on each SLES 11 SP3 server that you plan to upgrade.
+The ZENworks Agent is installed on each SLES 11 SP3 server that you plan to upgrade.

-Each SLES 11 SP2 server is registered with the ZENworks 11 SP3 server.
+Each SLES 11 SP2 server is registered with the ZENworks 2017.